 Those struggling with addiction can feel isolated and hopeless.
-An Opioid Care Coordinator provides the support you or your family may be missing and helps develop a plan for recovery.
+A Care Coordinator provides the support you or your family may be missing and helps develop a plan for recovery.

 What is a Care Coordinator?